 Hundred Islands is open to tourists from GCQ and MGCQ areas only.
 Visitors from ECQ and MECQ areas aren’t allowed.
 Strict standard health protocols is currently implemented by Hundred Islands National Park in Alaminos, Pangasinan for the safety of everyone.
 Tourists must first register online (at least 2-3 days before travel) via the website below and wait for your travel pass request to be approved.
 Here’s a list of travel requirements for Hundred Islands as of 2021:

-- Tourists from outside of Pangasinan must register via pangasinan.tarana.ph and s-pass.ph.
+- All tourists must register at s-pass.ph.
 Do this at least 2-3 days before your travel.
-Wait for the travel pass confirmation to be approved approximately within 24 hours.
+Check the requirements of the LGU and apply for the travel coordination permit (TCP).
 Approval is reportedly done during office hours.

-- Tourists from within Pangasinan must register via pangasinan.tarana.ph at least 2-3 days before travel.
-Wait for the travel pass approval within 24 hours.
+- All tourists must register via pangasinan.tarana.ph at least 2-3 days before travel.
+Wait for your travel pass QR code.

 - For non-tourism travel, register via s-pass.ph